 I ask how much we should worry about it.

 Narluga takes a deep breath, grins nervously with wide eyes, and leans back.
 A doozie.
 Then, just as quickly, hen composes henself into the confident stance hen normally takes when bartering goods.
 Hen offers me a deal.

 I raise one eyebrow.

-If I stop running from Dad — for good, this time — Narluga promises to stop running from the dreams.
+If I stop running from my problems — for good this time — Narluga promises to stop running from the dreams.
 Hen knows a wizard in Quebec.
 When we pass through there, hen will seek training from her.

 Just like that?
 I blink.

 Hen slumps hen’s shoulders and grudgingly admits hen has to.
 I blink again, furrowing my brow.
 Why?

 Narluga flashes me a smile in the dark, teeth gleaming in the moonlight.
 I think I see hen sign: the price of fresh breath.
 But I must have mistaken it in the darkness, or maybe hen’s dialect just drifted in an unexpected direction, one of the many changes between us.
 Hen laughs again and walks back into the shadows of the trees, shaking hen’s head.
 By the time I’ve thought to ask for elaboration, hen has already buttoned the flap of hen’s tent shut.